 In case it isn’t clear yet, young adults have a great opportunity to use credit cards to their advantage.
 By simply using 1 or 2 credit cards to pay for everything, not only can you earn a little extra money, but you can set yourself up with a great credit score/history that will help you later in life.
 As with everything financial, you need to think long-term.
 I was lucky enough to have someone tell me the benefits of using a credit card from an early age.
 It’s probably pretty rare for a 25 year old to have a 7 year old credit card account.

 Which Card to Use?

 I’ve had several readers contact me lately about which credit card to use.
-While most of the major credit cards are similar, I prefer to use the Discover It Card.
-Not only does it offer one of the best rewards programs (without an annual fee), but in my limited-experience, it is much easier to qualify for than others (like American Express – I was turned down for an Amex when I was 20).
+While most of the major credit cards are similar, I prefer to use a combination of credit cards.
+I typically use my Discover, Chase Freedom, and Costco American Express.